 Mobilization of stakeholders and advocating and communicating on youth issues continues to be an important stream of work under Youth2030.
-UN efforts in this area extend across several important platforms: (a) advocacy in global/regional forums, summits and conferences, (b) advocacy events to promote relevant international days and (c) communication campaigns (including social media/ digital campaigns).
-The Youth2030 Scorecards include indicators with criteria on the above, to track progress.
+UN efforts in this area extend across several important platforms: i) Advocacy in global/regional forums, summits and conferences, ii) Advocacy events to promote relevant international days and iii) Communication campaigns (including social media/ digital campaigns).
+The Youth2030 Scorecard includes indicators with criteria on the above, to track progress.
 Data and insights on the work of UN entities and UNCTs are available in this section.